-Quants is profoundly transforming the investment industry.
-The grizzled traders of Wall Street of public perception are being deposed by young, brilliant mathematical minds.
-As financial securities have become increasingly complex, demand has grown rapidly for people who can use mathematical models to price securities, generate profits and reduce risk – enter the quant.
+Quant is profoundly transforming the investment industry.
+As financial securities have become increasingly complex, demand has grown rapidly for people who can use mathematical models to price securities, generate profits and reduce risk.

 Quant provides applied mathematical and statistical models to the most obscure financial and risk management problems, especially during unpredictable market conditions.
 Quant analysts apply mathematical and statistical models in the sell-side for derivatives pricing and risk management.
 On the other hand, they apply it to the buy-side for statistical arbitrage, algorithmic trading and quantitative investment trading.
 The widespread usage of derivatives will make returns more stable - increase liquidity and new strategies may emerge.
 The industry will enter era 2.0.

 For decades, investors imagined a day when data-driven traders would dominate financial markets.
 That time has come – the quant hedge fund sector is experiencing significant growth.
 However, with the deep skillset required, harnessing the power of computer science and vast data-sets to make investment decisions is no mean feat.

 Quantitative analysis positions are found almost exclusively in major financial centres with trading operations.
 In Asia, many quants are working in Hong Kong, Singapore, Tokyo, and Sydney, among other regional financial centres.
 However, there’s a talent shortage of quants in Asia.
 Asia lacks seasoned quant researchers, especially lacks the ones with the cultural fit on their approach.
 Moreover, the demand from international companies on particular technical skills ones is even rare to find.